mumbleskates/bilrost/README.md

 non-canonically encoded values*.
 Most of the time, this is what is desired.

-*"Non-canonical" value encodings in Bilrost principally include fields that are represented in the encoding even though their value is default.
+*"Non-canonical" value encodings in Bilrost principally include fields that are represented in the encoding even though their value is considered empty.
 For message types, such as nested messages, it also encompasses the message representation containing fields with unknown tags.

 To support this "exactly 1:1" expectation for distinguished messages, certain types are forbidden and not implemented in disinguished mode, even though they